 Some pupils may need additional support.
 This may be through 1:1 time with a trusted adult or through recommended interventions from the specialist teaching team.
-We have many therapeutic programmes which support well-being and develop skills for recognising and managing emotions.
+We have many therapeutic programmes wh skills for recognising and managing emotions.

 Recently, Pickering Community Infant and Nursery School has undergone whole school training in Emotion Coaching and are working towards being a recognised Emotion Coaching setting.
 This approach is built on developing relationships and understanding and supporting behaviour.
 It offers practical strategies and techniques for identifying and managing emotions and mental health.
 For further information on Emotion Coaching please click here.